KQM-git/TCL/mechanics/gameplay-mechanics/attributes/cooldowns.md

 Cooldown reduction is available in the form of either flat amounts or percentage reduction.

-* With sufficient Cooldown Reduction (Chongyun's Spirit Blade, Anemo Resonance, and 20% Elemental Burst Cooldown reduction from a Spiral Abyss card), some characters with deployable Elemental Bursts may have two Bursts on the field simultaneously.
+* With sufficient Cooldown Reduction (Chongyun's Frost Field, Anemo Resonance, and 20% Elemental Burst Cooldown reduction from a Spiral Abyss card), some characters with deployable Elemental Bursts may have two Bursts on the field simultaneously.

 ## List of Cooldown Reduction Sources